 The team relied on several types of modeling, including geotechnical, hydrologic, hydraulic and aquatic organism passage design, to design a suitable habitat.
 These efforts brought engineers and biologists together to deliver a multi-objective project.
 Hydraulic modeling and statistical analysis of spring flow allowed the team to evaluate depth and velocity, especially at the substrate level where the salamanders live.
 Composition and placement of the substrate were designed to allow salamander passage to/from the amphitheater and to/from the daylighted stream.
 Lower-velocity hydraulic refuge was provided behind larger boulders.
 The design of a gate system provided wetted surface habitat during low aquifer discharge, an objective not previously possible prior to the project.
 A secondary benefit of the gate system is the protection of the spring-fed stream from Barton Creek flows, which are diverted around the pool in a bypass tunnel.

 Every proposed material was scrutinized for potential impact on salamander habitat.
-Native substrate was harvested from a nearby stream for use in the project, fly ash-free concrete was specified, gasoline-powered pumps were prohibited, construction equipment used vegetable-based hydraulics, landscaping was pesticide-free, all imported fill was tested in a lab, and Material Data Safety Sheets were required in every shop submittal for dual review by biologists and engineers.
+Native substrate was harvested from a nearby stream for use in the project, fly ash-free concrete was specified, gasoline-powered pumps were prohibited, construction equipment used vegetable-based hydraulics, locally-sourced native landscaping was pesticide-free, all imported fill was tested in a lab, and Material Data Safety Sheets were required in every shop submittal for dual review by biologists and engineers.

 Care of Water During Construction

 The design team had to maximize construction activities under a spring flow gravity bypass as opposed to a pumped bypass.
 The team developed a care of water plan that addressed more than 6,000 gallons per minute and included six phases of construction but only two short phases of pumped bypass.
 By minimizing pumped bypasses, the risk of environmental and structural damage in the event of a mechanical or electrical failure was reduced.